Coronavirus (COVID-19) advice for the health and disability sector

 - Providing health care face to face

 When providing health care face to face during the COVID-19 pandemic, health care workers should take steps to keep themselves and their patients safe.
 Read about when to provide care face to face and how to protect yourself and your patients.

 - Providing health care remotely

-New temporary MBS telehealth items are available until 30 September 2020 to help reduce the risk of community transmission of COVID-19 and protect patients and health care providers.
+New temporary MBS telehealth items are available until 31 March 2021.
+These will help reduce the risk of community transmission of COVID-19 and protect patients and health care providers.
 Find out how to provide health care and prescription medicines via telehealth.

 A new guide is available to help general practitioners have discussions with patients around their risk related to COVID-19.